mspnp/aks-baseline/02-ca-certificates.md

 ## Steps

-1. Set a variale for the domain that will be used in the rest of this deployment.
+1. Set a variable for the domain that will be used in the rest of this deployment.

    ```bash
    export DOMAIN_NAME="contoso.com"